Cancer prevention: Screening

+Health literacy

 Health literacy – the ability to navigate and use health care information – is an important factor in cancer prevention.
 Studies show that individuals with better health literacy are more likely to follow through with cancer screening programs for breast, cervical, and colorectal cancers.
 Some intervention programs aimed at improving health literacy are shown to not only boost understanding of health information but also address psychosocial aspects, such as patient communication and decision conflict.
 These interventions include patient decision aids, multimedia educational tools, and clinician communication training, which are linked to improvements in patient knowledge, risk perception, and comfortability with screening processes.
 Enhancing health literacy by addressing patients' informational and emotional needs may help to reduce disparities in cancer prevention.

 Cervical cancer

 Cervical cancer is usually screened through in vitro examination of the cells of the cervix (e.g. Pap smear), colposcopy, or direct inspection of the cervix (after application of dilute acetic acid), or testing for HPV, the oncogenic virus that is the necessary cause of cervical cancer.
 Screening is recommended for women over 21 years, initially women between 21 and 29 years old are encouraged to receive Pap smear screens every three years, and those over 29 every five years.
 For women older than the age of 65 and with no history of cervical cancer or abnormality, and with an appropriate precedence of negative Pap test results may cease regular screening.

 Still, adherence to recommended screening plans depends on age and may be linked to "educational level, culture, psychosocial issues, and marital status," further emphasizing the importance of addressing these challenges in regards to cancer screening.